About Us

 Mission

-Resto Plateau is a non-profit organization and social economy actor with the mission of supporting autonomy, inclusion and access to resources to respond to essential needs like food security in the Montreal community and its surrounding areas.
+Resto Plateau is a non-profit organization and social economy actor with the mission of supporting autonomy and inclusion as well as respond to essential needs such as social and professional integration and food security in the Montreal community and its surrounding areas.

-Resto Plateau’s role as a workplace integration employer means that it offers its program participants more than just a job, but also professional training and personalized social support, so that they can successfully enter the labour market and develop careers in the restaurant industry.
+Resto Plateau’s role as a workplace integration employer means that it offers its program participants work experience, a salary, vocational training, and social support, so that they can successfully enter the labour market and develop careers in the restaurant industry.

 Its role in the community means that Resto Plateau is a welcoming space where everyone can share healthy meals at an affordable price.